Ethane: Chemistry

+Such oxidative dehydrogenation reactions are relevant to the production of ethylene.

 Production

 After methane, ethane is the second-largest component of natural gas.
 Natural gas from different gas fields varies in ethane content from less than 1% to more than 6% by volume.
 Prior to the 1960s, ethane and larger molecules were typically not separated from the methane component of natural gas, but simply burnt along with the methane as a fuel.
 Today, ethane is an important petrochemical feedstock and is separated from the other components of natural gas in most well-developed gas fields.
 Ethane can also be separated from petroleum gas, a mixture of gaseous hydrocarbons produced as a byproduct of petroleum refining.

 Ethane is most efficiently separated from methane by liquefying it at cryogenic temperatures.
 Various refrigeration strategies exist: the most economical process presently in wide use employs a turboexpander, and can recover more than 90% of the ethane in natural gas.
 In this process, chilled gas is expanded through a turbine, reducing the temperature to approximately −100 °C. At this low temperature, gaseous methane can be separated from the liquefied ethane and heavier hydrocarbons by distillation.
 Further distillation then separates ethane from the propane and heavier hydrocarbons.